How to Enter

 Maintenance Engineers can expect to do any of the following tasks:

-Carrying out routine maintenance checks on manufacturing equipment and machines
+• Carrying out routine maintenance checks on Rail & Transpiration equipment, machines, trains and systems

-Cleaning, repairing and replacing machines and machine parts
+• Cleaning, repairing and replacing equipment, machinery and train parts

 Progression

-With experience, Maintenance Engineers can progress into a supervisory or managerial role, or move into specialise areas such as Product Design, Management or Technical Sales.
-Maintenance Engineers may also be able to move to other areas of Mechanical Engineering including Mechanical Fitters, Mechanical Machinists, General Engineers, Toolmakers or Metal Formers.
+With experience, Maintenance Engineers can progress into a supervisory or managerial role, or with further training, move into specialise areas such as Traffic, Rail, Signalling, Tunnelling or Substation Engineering, to name a few.

 Salary Range